BeatrisIlieva/js-gems/README.md

 <p align="right" dir="auto"><a href="#js-gems">Back To Top</a></p>

-11. #### User-Friendly Error Messages:
+## Error Handling
   Our system features custom error messages that provide clear and concise feedback.
 Notably, these error messages are conveniently dismissible with a simple click, ensuring a non-intrusive interaction.

+<p align="right" dir="auto"><a href="#js-gems">Back To Top</a></p>

 ## Installation